Sopot

-Sopot is a major health-spa and tourist resort destination.
+Sopot is a major health-spa and resort destination.
 It has the longest wooden pier in Europe, at 511.5 metres, stretching out into the Bay of Gdańsk.
-The city is also famous for its Sopot International Song Festival, the largest such event in Europe after the Eurovision Song Contest.
+The city is also famous for the Sopot International Song Festival, the largest such event in Europe after the Eurovision Song Contest.
 Among its other attractions is a fountain of bromide spring water, known as the "inhalation mushroom".

 Etymology

-The name is thought to derive from an Old Slavic word sopot meaning "stream" or "spring".
-The same root occurs in a number of other Old Slavic toponyms; it is probably onomatopeic, imitating the sound of running water — murmur (Šepot).
+The city's name is thought to derive from an old Lechitic word, sopot, meaning "stream" or "spring".
+The same root occurs in a number of other Lechitic toponyms; it is probably onomatopeic, imitating the murmur (Šepot) of running water.

 The name is first recorded as Sopoth in 1283 and Sopot in 1291.
-The German Zoppot is directly derived from the original name.
-In the 19th century and in the interwar years the German name was re-Polonized as Sopoty (a plural form, closer to the German pronunciation).
-"Sopot" was made the official Polish name when the town came again under Polish rule in 1945.
+The Germanized form Zoppot is derived from the original Polish name.
+In the 19th century and in the interwar years the German name was re-Polonized as Sopoty (a plural form).
+"Sopot" was made the official Polish name when the town returned under Polish rule in 1945.

 History

 Early history

 The area of today's Sopot contains the site of a 7th-century Slavonic (Pomeranian) stronghold.
 Initially it was a commercial trade outpost for commerce extending both up the Vistula river and to cities north across the Baltic Sea.
 With time the significance of the stronghold diminished and by the 10th century it was reduced to a fishing village, eventually abandoned.
-However, a century later the area was settled again and two villages were founded within the borders of today's' city: Stawowie and Gręzowo.
+However, a century later the area was settled again and two villages were founded within the borders of today's city: Stawowie and Gręzowo.
 They were first mentioned in 1186 as being granted to the Cistercian abbey in Oliwa.
 Another of the villages that constitute today's Sopot, Świemirowo, was first mentioned in 1212 in a document by Mestwin I, who granted it to the Premonstratensian (Norbertine) monastery in nearby Żukowo.

 The village of Sopot, which later became the namesake for the whole city, was first mentioned in 1283 when it was granted to the Cistercians.
 At that time it was part of Poland until the 14th-century Teutonic invasion.
 By 1316, the abbey had bought all villages in the area and became the owners of all the area of the city.
 After the Second Peace of Thorn (1466) the area was reincorporated into the Kingdom of Poland.